<future>[added with C++11]

 original object empty.

-Do not call any member functions other than valid
+Do not call any member functions other than valid,

-and the destructor on a future
+and the destructor on a future object that is

 empty.

-are not synchronized.
+Objects of type future are not synchronized.
 Calling member

 functions on the same object from multiple threads introduces a data race,